-What happens at the final hearing of a child contact case?
+What happens at the final hearing of a children case?

 If evidence is to be given, the hearing will run identical to the finding of fact as follows :-